solana-labs/solana/docs/src/implemented-proposals/staking-rewards.md

 title: Staking Rewards
 ---

-A Proof of Stake \(PoS\), \(i.e. using in-protocol asset, SOL, to provide secure consensus\) design is outlined here.
+A Proof of Stake \(PoS\), \(i.e. using in-protocol asset, SAFE, to provide secure consensus\) design is outlined here.
 Safecoin implements a proof of stake reward/security scheme for validator nodes in the cluster.
 The purpose is threefold:

 - Align validator incentives with that of the greater cluster through